You can damage your English by writing and speaking

 - Correcting mistakes requires not only great English skills.
 To correct someone, you have to pay attention to what he says or writes.
 If something is wrong, you have to think of a better way to say it.
 Correction takes time and effort.
 And people are lazy and don’t have the time to fix someone else’s sentences.
 It’s much easier to ignore the mistakes and keep the conversation going.

-“Learning from your mistakes” sounds good, but it is not easy, because making mistakes is not enough — you still need someone to give you feedback.
-And it is difficult to find a competent person to help you.
+In conclusion, “learning from your mistakes” sounds good, but it is hard to do in practice, because making mistakes is not enough — you still need somebody to give you feedback.
+And you need a system for putting that feedback in your head.

 Solution: Stop making mistakes!